What parents need to know

 Is it any good?

-In SLIDE, author Jill Hathaway, a high school teacher, really captures the toxic environment of back-stabbing mean girls, philandering teachers, sadistic administrators, and jock sexual predators, all through the eyes of a smart, odd, pink-haired teen who's doing her best to keep herself and her family safe.
-The fast-moving plot keeps the reader intrigued, Vee is a strong and appealing character, and if the supporting characters are sometimes a bit cartoonish, they're also recognizable as people you've probably met in real life.
+The fast-moving plot keeps the reader intrigued.
+Author Jill Hathaway, a high school teacher, really captures the toxic environment of back-stabbing mean girls, philandering teachers, sadistic administrators, and jock sexual predators, all through the eyes of a smart, odd, pink-haired teen who's doing her best to keep herself and her family safe.
+Vee is a strong and appealing character, and if the supporting characters are sometimes a bit cartoonish, they're also recognizable as people you've probably met in real life.

 Families can talk about...